 You may want to contact the company directly to find out how it is addressing the CTO.
-Company contact information is available on the company’s profile on the System for Electronic Document Analysis and Retrieval at SEDAR.
+In the CTO, follow the link to the company profile to view the company contact information.

 If there are no exceptions applicable to your situation, you have two options:

 - Hold onto your shares in case the CTO is revoked; or